 - Autoimmune reactions leading to damage in the intestines, liver, eyes, nerves, lungs thyroid and other organs

 Some of these side effects can be severe, even life threatening, such as autoimmune reactions or bleeding from the stomach and intestines.
 Not every person gets every side effect, and some people get few or none.
 Patients should ask their doctor about potential side effects, and report all side effects as soon as possible in case they indicate a serious problem.
+In Dec 2020, a study of Danish patient registries showed that checkpoint inhibitors were associated with heart damage in almost 10% of patients.

 Lung cancer research is moving at a rapid pace — since 2018 there have been more than 20 lung cancer treatment approvals — and there continue to be drug approvals for patients whose tumors grow after being on first-line therapy.
 If your lung cancer does not test positive for a biomarker with an approved targeted therapy, immunotherapy with or without traditional chemotherapy, surgery or radiation may be recommended.
 For many patients enrolling in a clinical trial seeking out treatments for other markers may be considered.